chbogo/devopslab/README.md

 Added from remote repository.
 one more line added via remote repository.
 This is added via local repository.
-Added in local repo. after conflict
+Added in local repo. after conflict.
+This is added after conflict.